Open every day of the year

 Perrault's tales in the spotlight at the Château de Breteuil

-Charles Perrault's tales are told by costumed storytellers
+The tales of Charles Perrault are told by costumed storytellers

-- The tales of Perrault are staged in the park and garden of the castle
+- The tales of Perrault are staged in the park and in the castle garden

-- At 2:30 p.m. every Saturday, Sunday and holiday, and every day at 2:30 p.m. during the school vacations in zone C
+- At 2.30 pm every Saturday, Sunday, public holidays.And every day at 2.30 pm during school holidays in zone C

 - Kids love!
-Nevertheless, some parents warn us that very young children can be frightened by certain tales, such as that of Bluebeard.
+Nevertheless, some parents warn us that very young children may be scared by some tales, such as that of Bluebeard.

-7 famous tales of Perrault are staged with about twenty wax figures in the outbuildings of the castle.
+7 famous tales of Perrault are staged with about twenty wax figures in the castle's outbuildings.

-- the Tom Thumb and his brothers who found refuge in the fruit tree
+- Little Thumb and his brothers who have found refuge in the fruit tree

-- little Red Riding Hood at the bedside of his strange grandmother in the doll's house
+- Little Red Riding Hood at the bedside of her strange grandmother in the dollhouse

 - Puss in Boots in the stables